 Note that all of these examples show "separable data," where there exists a hyperplane which completely separates the data.
-This is typical in HDLSS settings, but is not true for general data sets.
+This is typical in HDLSS settings, but is not true for general data sets, see e.g. Cover (1965).
 Both SVM and DWD approach this issue (and also potential gains in generalizability) via an extended optimization problem, which incorporates penalties for "violation" (i.e., a data point being on the wrong side of the separating hyperplane).
+Some price is incurred by this approach, because it requires selection of a tuning parameter.

 Precise formulations of the optimization methods that drive SVM and DWD are given in Section 2.
-Simulation results, showing the desirable generalization properties of DWD are given in Section 3.
+This includes discussion of computational complexity issues in Section 2.3, and tuning parameter choice in Section 2.4.
+Simulation results, showing the desirable generalization properties of DWD, and contrasting it with some important competitors, are given in Section 3.
 The main lesson is that every discrimination rule has some setting where it is best.
 The main strength of DWD is that its performance is close to that of the SVM when it is superior, and also close to that of the simple mean difference method in settings where it is best.
-Similar overall performance of DWD is also shown on a micro-array data set in Section 4.
-Some open problems and future directions are discussed in Section 5.
+Similar overall performance of DWD is also shown on micro-array and breast cancer data sets in Section 4.
+Some open problems and future directions are discussed in Section 5, and Section 6 is an appendix giving further details on the optimization problems.

 A side issue is that from a purely algorithmic viewpoint, one might wonder: why do HDLSS settings require unusual treatment?
 For example, even when $d \gg n$, the data still lie in an n dimensional subspace, so why not simply work in that subspace?
-The answer to this lies in the concept of generalizability.
-When one encounters new data, it is with the expectation that they could come from anywhere in the full d-dimensional space: i.e., the distributions under consideration are fully d-dimensional.
+The first answer is that new data are expected to fall outside of this subspace, so that restriction to this subspace will not allow proper consideration of generalizability, which is an intrinsically d-dimensional notion.
+The second answer, is that in the very important HDLSS context of micro-arrays for gene expression, there is typically interest in some subsets of specific genes.
+This focus on subsets is much harder to do when only a few linear combinations (i.e. any basis of the subspace generated by the data) of the genes are considered.